SEAME-pt/Team02-Course/docs/DoxMain.md

 - Make sure the Doxyfile: (`MARKDOWN_SUPPORT = YES`) and scan correct directories.
 - Ensure files formated correctly (png/svg/jpg) for Doxygen to render them properly.
 - For responsive images, the `<img>` tags now use `style="max-width:100%; height:auto;"`.
+- Use Doxygen references to create the page structure.

+### Currently the files used are:

+All the markdown files in docs/ directory and subdirectories.
+- Doxyfile                        - Doxygen config @ repo root.
+- docs/DoxMain.md                 - main page.
+- docs/images                     - pictures presented in the gallery.
+- docs/diagrams                   - Project diagrams and charts.
+- docs/guidelines                 - Project rules and guides.
+- docs/architecture/decisions     - Project ADR.

 ---

 &nbsp;

 ---

+## Notes:

+To do:
+  -  Needs updated ADR
+  -  Add Latest Diagrams and retrospectives / sprint planings numbered.